-The City of Wonju announced on the 20th day of last month that it had completed the replacement of existing monitoring cameras at 10 locations - including Rodeo Street, Nonghyup Wonju, and Dangu-dong GS Mart- with fully automated systems.
-The systems, according to the city hall, are now operating around the clock, catching 128 illegal parking practices per day on average.
-Wonju has installed monitoring cameras at 26 locations with severe traffic congestion to great effect.
-However, illegal parking practices continued at nights as well as on holidays, when monitoring personnel is scarce.
-Therefore, the city hall announced that they had replaced them with automated monitoring systems capable of 24-hour operation.
-Wonju plans to apply the 24-hour enforcement capability to the other 16 locations by the first half of next year.
+The City of Wonju announced on the 20th of last month that it had completed replacing the existing monitoring cameras at ten locations - including Rodeo Street, Nonghyup Wonju, and Dangu-dong GS Mart - with fully automated systems.
+According to the City Hall, the systems are now operating around the clock, catching 128 illegal parking practices per day on average.
+Wonju has installed monitoring cameras at twenty-six locations plagued with severe traffic congestion to great effect.
+However, illegal parking practices continued at night as well as on holidays, when monitoring personnel were scarce.
+Therefore, the City Hall announced that it had replaced them with automated monitoring systems capable of operating on a 24-hour basis.
+Wonju plans to apply this 24-hour enforcement capability to the other sixteen locations by the first half of next year.

-A Wonju official said, "the fully automated system is capable of unattended enforcement around the clock, allowing for parking enforcement at night or on holidays.
-This resulted in a 6-times increase of illegally parks vehicles identified."
-He also added, "We will also operate two vehicle-mounted cameras to enforce paring regulations at night, focusing on areas where illegal parking has been disrupting traffic flow."
+A Wonju official said, "The fully automated system is capable of unattended enforcement around the clock, thus enabling parking enforcement at night and on holidays.
+This has resulted in a six-fold increase in the number of illegally parks vehicles identified."
+He also added, "We will also operate two vehicle-mounted cameras to enforce the parking regulations at night, focusing on areas where illegal parking has been disrupting the traffic flow."
 (Korea Economic Daily, November 20, 2008).